fledge-iot/fledge/docs/quick_start/starting.rst

 /usr/local/fledge/bin/fledge start

-If authentication is enabled, which is the default mode for Fledge version 3.0 onward, then the commands can be passed a username, using the -u flag and will prompt for a password for that user.
+If authentication is enabled, which is the default mode for Fledge version 3.0 onward, then a number of the  commands require authentication.
+Authentication can be accomplished by several means;

+  - Set the environment variable *USERNAME* to be the user name.

+  - Pass the *-u* flag flag to the command to specify a user name.

+  - If neither of the above are done the user will be prompted to enter a user name.

+In both cases the user will be prompted to enter a password.
+It is possible, but not recommended, to set an environment variable *PASSWORD* with the plain text version of the password.

 .. code-block:: console